 Figures are often given about the number of skin cancers treated each year.
-The volume of treatments exceeds 750,000 in Australia, and the number of death is tragically high at approximately 2,000 people per year.
+The volume of treatments exceeds 1 million in Australia, and the number of death is tragically high at approximately 2,000 people per year.

-However these numbers are sometimes difficult to relate to our own lives.
+These numbers can sometimes be difficult to relate to our own lives.

 The financial, physical and emotional cost of skin cancer is too high when you think that this cancer is almost entirely preventable.
-Yet we don’t think about this.
-We are complacent in protecting our skin and we just hope that it won’t happen to us.
-1 in 2 Australians will be diagnosed with skin cancer before the age of 70.
+Yet many are stil complacent in protecting our skin and we just hope that it won’t happen to us.
+1 in 2 Australians will be diagnosed with skin cancer in their lifetime.
 It does not have to be you.